rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 ## Creating an Extension as a top-level-product

 The next step is to create an extension.
-We will use as a Getting Started example a [Top-level product](./usecases/top-level-product) extension, but you can also create a [Cluster-level product](./usecases/cluster-level-product) extension.
+As a Getting Started example, we'll demonstrate an extension for a [Top-level product](./usecases/top-level-product), but you also have the option to create an extension for a [Cluster-level product](./usecases/cluster-level-product).

 ### Creating an Extension